-Commitment and self-motivation are important to a students successful study in the unit of study.
+Commitment and self-motivation are important to a student's successful study in the unit of study.
 The level of commitment to study in the academic program is reflected in:

-- the development of self motivation applied to individual, group or assignment-based work,
+- the development of self motivation applied to individual, group or assignment-based work

-- the degree of participation in all units of study including group work, project submissions, essays and discussions,
+- the degree of participation in all units of study including group work, project submissions, essays and discussions

 - the regularity and punctuality of attendance and submissions.

-Innovative and imaginative thinking, appropriate to the unit of study, is a measure of the quality of ideas underlying a students work and of development in their studies.
+Innovative and imaginative thinking, appropriate to the unit of study, is a measure of the quality of ideas underlying a student's work and of development in their studies.

 Attendance at programmed sessions is a requirement for assessment.
 It is also an indicator of commitment.
-It is not the only assessable component for a graded unit of study.

 Records are kept of student attendance by maintaining a roll for each assessed component of the course.
 Attendance in the studio is also monitored.
 A summary of attendance will be recorded for each assessment period.

-A student who has been absent without approval from ten per cent or more of classes in any unit of study in any semester, or have a continuing record of poor punctuality in attendance at lectures, tutorials, seminars or studio-related activities prescribed for a unit, may be called upon to show good cause why he or she should not be deemed to have failed that unit of study.
+A student who has been absent without approval from 10 percent or more of classes in any unit of study in any semester, or have a continuing record of poor punctuality in attendance at lectures, tutorials, seminars or studio-related activities prescribed for a unit, may be called upon to show good cause why he or she should not be deemed to have failed that unit of study.
 If the student does not show good cause, the Dean may deem the student to have failed in that unit of study.

 It is recognised that students may miss classes for short periods because of relatively minor illness or misadventure.
-As short absences would not normally be regarded as the reason for overall poor performance, students are discouraged from submitting applications for special consideration for absences totalling less than a week, unless the absence has affected specific attendance or assessment
+As short absences would not normally be regarded as the reason for overall poor performance, students are discouraged from submitting applications for special consideration for absences totalling less than a week, unless the absence has affected specific attendance or assessment requirements.